z4kn4fein/stashbox/docs/usage/service-resolution.md

 <!-- div:left-panel -->
 Stashbox can resolve a particular dependency based on its context.
 This context is typically the reflected type information of the dependency, its usage, and the type it gets injected into.

-**Attribute**: you can filter on constructor, method, property, or field attributes to select the desired dependency for your service.
+- **Attribute**: you can filter on constructor, method, property, or field attributes to select the desired dependency for your service.
 In contrast to the `Dependency` attribute, this configuration method doesn't tie your application to Stashbox because you can use your attributes.

-**Parent type**: you can filter on what type the given service is injected into.
+- **Parent type**: you can filter on what type the given service is injected into.

+- **Resolution path**: similar to the parent type and attribute condition but extended with inheritance.
+You can set that the given service is only usable in a type's resolution path.
+This means that each direct and sub-dependency of the selected type must use the given service as dependency.

-**Custom**: with this, you can build your selection logic based on the passed contextual type information.
+- **Custom**: with this, you can build your own selection logic based on the passed contextual type information.

 The specified conditions are behaving like filters when a **collection** is requested.

 When you use the same conditional option multiple times, the container will evaluate them **combined with OR** logical operator.

+?> [Here](configuration/registration-configuration?id=conditions) you can find each condition related registration option.

 <!-- div:right-panel -->